There are three different types of blood vessels in the body:

 If a valve becomes faulty, it may not be able to open wide enough, so less blood will flow to the heart.
 Also, it may not be able to close completely, which causes blood to flow in both directions.

 Capillaries are tiny blood vessels that facilitate the exchange of substances between the blood and the body’s cells.
-For example, glucose and carbon dioxide diffuses from the blood to the cells.
+For example, glucose and carbon dioxide diffuse from the blood to the cells.
 At the same time, carbon dioxide diffuses from the cells into the blood.

 The capillary walls are very thin (just one cell thick).
 This decreases the diffusion distance for oxygen which increases the rate of diffusion.